keycloak/keycloak/examples/demo-template/README.md

 * **product-app** A WAR application that does remote login using OAuth2 browser redirects with the auth server
 * **database-service** JAX-RS services authenticated by bearer tokens only.
 The customer and product app invoke on it to get data
 * **third-party** Simple WAR that obtain a bearer token using OAuth2 using browser redirects to the auth-server.
+* **third-party-cdi** Simple CDI/JSF WAR that obtain a bearer token using OAuth2 using browser redirects to the auth-server.

 The UI of each of these applications is very crude and exists just to show our OAuth2 implementation in action.